-Jennifer Granholm served as Michigan’s 47th governor from 2003 to 2011.
-She is a Senior Research Fellow at CITRIS, focused on development of clean energy policy and technology roadmaps through the The American Jobs Project.
+Jennifer Granholm is a Senior Research Fellow at CITRIS, focused on the development of clean energy policy and technology roadmaps through The American Jobs Project.
+She served as Michigan’s 47th governor from 2003 to 2011.
 As Governor, Granholm led the state of Michigan through a brutal economic downturn that resulted from a meltdown in the automotive and manufacturing sectors.
 She worked relentlessly to diversify the state’s economy, strengthen its auto industry, preserve the manufacturing sector, and add new, emerging sectors, such as clean energy, to Michigan’s economic portfolio.

 During her tenure, she pioneered clean energy policies, working with business and labor, Republicans and Democrats to create new economic opportunities in Michigan.
 In 2005, the Granholm economic development team put together an aggressive strategy to make Michigan the hub of clean-energy development in North America by developing entire supply chains in Michigan, fostering critical partnerships between industry, government and researchers and by creating economic incentives that made Michigan the place to locate.
 Granholm’s plan included specific clustering strategies targeted at battery manufacturing, bio-energy, solar, and wind power.
 Her leadership attracted to Michigan more than 89,000 clean energy jobs and $9.4 billion in investments in that sector.